pylover/khayyam/README.rst

 Change Log
 ^^^^^^^^^^

+* 3.0.0
+    * Raising TypeError instead of ValueError on overloaded operators, if the given type is mismatch.

 * 2.11.0
     * Using pure C instead of cython.
 Now the C extension is as fast as possible.
     * Including OSX in travis.yaml for python 2 & 3